meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 **Preconditions:**
 * A user has an account on the website with a corresponding password.
 * The user is not currently logged in.
-* The user has not failed to authenticate more than 6 times already.
+* The user has not failed to authenticate more than a configurable number of times already.
 * The user is not connecting from a blocked IP-block.

 **Trigger:** User tries to access a page but they do not currently have